dave-cao/WaterMark/README.md

 ## Roadmap

 Currently there is no future plans for this project.
 Some future ideas that I had while thinking of this project though:
-1. Where it stands, the logo goes on the top left and the text goes on the bottom left.
+1. Where it stands, the logo goes on the top left and the text goes on the bottom right.
 Perhaps in the future I can build an option to change the positions.
 2. Only two text colours available, "White" and "Black".